Amaury Guichon: Career

-Guichon moved to the United States in 2014 upon receiving an invitation from Jean-Philippe Maury to work at the Las Vegas branch of his Patisserie, with shops in the Aria Resort and Casino and Bellagio.
-He worked as a private consultant and conducted masterclasses, leading Guichon to eventually co-found the Pastry Academy with Belgian chef Michel Ernots in the city of Las Vegas in 2019.
+He has traveled all around the world teaching master classes.
+In 2019, Guichon co-founded the Pastry Academy with Belgian chef Michel Ernots in Las Vegas.
+The Pastry Academy by Amaury Guichon is still located in Las Vegas and is one of the most prestigious pastry schools in the world.

-In 2016, Guichon began to post his desserts and chocolate creations on social media.
-He has gained over 19 million followers on TikTok and 11 million on Instagram.
+In 2016, Guichon began posting his desserts and chocolate creations on social media.
+He has over 18.7 million subscribers on YouTube, 15.5 million followers on Instagram and 24 million followers on TikTok.

 Guichon's debut dessert cooking book The Art of Flavor was published on 13 December 2018.

-Guichon hosted the 2021-2022 eight-episode reality series School of Chocolate on Netflix, a competition in which contestants construct chocolate sculptures with Guichon both guiding them and judging the final result.
+Guichon hosted the 2021 eight-episode reality series School of Chocolate on Netflix, a competition where contestants construct chocolate sculptures.
+Guichon guides the contestants and judges the final result.
+That same year Guichon became a US citizen.
+He celebrated by creating a chocolate Statue of Liberty for the Fourth of July.